Configuring Navigation Behavior

 StepAdvanceMode

 The step advance mode describes when a maneuver is “complete” and navigation should advance to the next step.
 We have a few built-in variants in the core, which you can find in the Rust documentation.
-The high-level platform wrappers also have this and should show in your IDE documentation panel.
+It’s worth having a careful read over these to understand the various behaviors.
+The high-level platform wrappers also have docs which should show in your IDE documentation panel/popups.

 If you want to build your own custom step advance logic,